 The asking price is, by far, the biggest indicator for successful home sales in a timely manner.
 You may have hoped for a certain amount for your home, but recessions cause housing prices to drop dramatically.
 If you ask for too much, you will have even fewer potential buyers.

 You may be able to throw in some additional benefits to entice buyers to consider your home.
 Are you willing to add in furniture, a pile of freshly cut wood for the fireplace, or flowering plants for landscaping?
 It also might make sense to offer to pay closing costs.
 These relatively low costs to you might mean the difference between a sale and no sale.

 Clean and Fix Any Issues Beforehand

 Frequently, homeowners erroneously think that buyers will understand that some work will need to be done to the property.
-However, in a recession, "fixer-uppers" and homes with glaring problems will get passed over for houses that are ready for a move-in.
+However, in when you sell a house in a recession, “fixer-uppers” and homes with glaring problems will get passed over for houses that are ready for a move-in.

 Clean up messes in basements, backyards, mudrooms, and other places that tend to get overlooked before putting your house on the market.
 Fixing minor items like faulty light switches can also have another benefit: home appraisers will be less likely to reduce the appraised home value after their in-person inspections.

 Adding what is frequently called “curb appeal” can’t hurt.
 While savvy buyers know that a fresh coat of paint is only superficial, it may be enough to get them in the door and talking about your home’s other great features.

 In some markets, all it takes to sell a house is a sign out front.
 In recessions, however, you need to be more aggressive with your marketing efforts.